sunpy/sunpy/doc/source/about.rst

 Together, with your help (either code to our repo or just being a user of SunPy) you can make tomorrow a better tomorrow.

-While she may look thin and missing parts, SunPy is very much usable.
-Soon, she will capable of FTL travel.
+While SunPy may look thin and be missing parts, SunPy is very much usable.
+Soon, it will capable of FTL travel.
 Soon, ND arrays will be ours!
 Powering our mighty war machines, ready to crush any opposition.
-Come my brothers and sisters, into the breach of the IDL binary wall.
-It will soon crumble.
+Come my brothers and sisters, unto the breach in the IDL binary wall.
+It will soon crumble around our feet.

 The SunPy project is an effort to create an open-source software library for solar physics using the `Python <http://www.python.org/>`_ programming language.